Configure an identity provider

 Note

-Keycloak's providerUrl is different from the general IdP practise to use /.well-known/openid-configuration, mainly since Keycloak can handle multiple realms, the well-known approach can't handle.
-Hence you need ro use /auth/realms/[RealmName]
+, mainly since Keycloak can handle multiple realms while the well-known approach cannot.
+Hence you need to use /auth/realms/[RealmName]